Skip to main content

 5. Map the From, To (Newie customer email), Subject, and Body.
 Use available Newie trigger fields like customer name, email, and service details inside the body.

-6. Test, then enable.
+6. Test, then turn on the Zap.

 Notes